ging3399/ffxiv-crafting-guide/README.md

 3. One can only let the rotation start with "Muscle Memory", "Reflect" and "Inner Quiet".
 4. The character level is ignored and set to lvl80 at present.
 Manipulation is automatically learned.

+## Update
+### version 0.0.1
+1. In-game macros will be generated now.
+2. Fix a typo in Simplified Chinese language.

 There are definitely a lot of bugs, and I sincerely welcome all kinds of issues and advice ;)